itspladd/personal-website-old/coding/_posts/2016-03-07-itspladd-website.md

     * The Art section is the last section of the site without unique layouts or post formats.
 I'd like to have the section capable of handling both individual images and collections of images.
 * Sidebar Icon for Small Windows
     * Right now, if your browser window is too small, the sidebar and the main content of a page will overlap.
 Instead, the sidebar should be replaced with a small icon that can be expanded into the full sidebar whenever you actually want it.
+* Update Dates
+    * Add code to list when a post (blog, art, code project, writing, etc) was last updated.
 * Rating System
     * Some content on the site is less suitable for certain audiences due to being chock-full of every bad word known to man.
 I'd like to have a big, in-your-face rating advisory at the top of such posts.
 * Elegantly Handle Big Images